 Landlords usually play around with these 2 terms but most of the time they are somewhat confused which is which.
-Although they are quiet similar, Rental Yield and ROI and very different because when you want to calculate both figures, there are several things to consider.
+Although they are quite similar, rental yield and ROI and very different because when you want to calculate both figures, there are several things to consider.

 It is expressed in percentage and it takes into account the income and the service charges.
 Is is actually a prospective figure that is calculated annually assuming that rents and service charges will not change during the tenancy contract.
 This would be the base of what the net profit of an investor would earn annually for his property.
 You would also want to manage your properties well if you have a few of them.